charliemackie/NeuralNetwork_Basics/README.md

     After combining many layers beyond the input function, a classification can be made based on the original inputs.

+### Breakdown: Neural Network (Not Linearly Separable)

+    Once we start dealing with clusters of data that cannot be separated linearly, we need to introduce "Hidden Layers".
+    This is adding a level of neurons.
 Adapted from: https://www.python-course.eu/neural_networks.php